BBC controversies: 1930s onwards: Broadcasting jazz

-In her biography of her father, My Father: Reith of the BBC, Reith's daughter Marista Leishman said that he banned the playing of jazz music on the BBC, and that he wrote in his diary that "Germany has banned hot jazz and I'm sorry that we should be behind in dealing with this filthy product of modernity."
-In 2010, 19 MPs supported an early day motion “That this House is concerned that BBC Radio devotes such little broadcasting time to jazz” A 2015 Jazz Services study reported that jazz as a percentage of total music output was only 1.74% on Radio 2 and 3.62% on Radio 3.
-In 2019 the BBC announced cutbacks in jazz programming at the BBC.
-In January 2023, it was reported that the jazz page would no longer appear in every edition of BBC Music Magazine.
+In her biography of her father, My Father: Reith of the BBC, John Reith's daughter Marista Leishman said that he banned the playing of jazz music on the BBC and that he wrote in his diary that "Germany has banned hot jazz and I'm sorry that we should be behind in dealing with this filthy product of modernity."

 Post-war

 1950s: Claimed involvement in Iranian coup d'état

-A BBC Radio 4 documentary in 2005 claimed that it had evidence that a radio newsreader inserted the word "exactly" into a midnight timecheck one summer night in 1953, as "It is now exactly midnight", a code word to the Shah of Iran that Britain supported his plans for a coup.
-The shah had selected the word, the documentary said, and the BBC broadcast the word at the request of the government.
+A BBC Radio 4 documentary in 2005 claimed that it had evidence that a radio newsreader inserted the word "exactly" into a midnight timecheck one summer night in 1953, as "It is now exactly midnight".
+This was said to be a code word to Mohammad Reza Pahlavi, the Shah of Iran, that Britain supported his plans for a coup.
+The Shah had selected the word, the documentary said, and the BBC broadcast the word at the request of the government.
 Officially, the BBC has never acknowledged the code word plot.
 The BBC spokesman declined to comment on a possible connection.